Battle of Izium: Aftermath and Ukrainian counterattacks

-On 3 April 2022, the Ukrainian government stated that two Russian soldiers were killed and 28 others hospitalized after Ukrainian civilians handed out poisoned cakes to Russian soldiers of the Russian 3rd Motor Rifle Division in Izium.
+On 3 April 2022, the Ukrainian government stated that two Russian soldiers were killed and 28 others hospitalised after Ukrainian civilians handed out poisoned cakes to Russian soldiers of the Russian 3rd Motor Rifle Division in Izium.

 On 4 April, The Guardian reported, based on eyewitness reports by residents and military officials, that intense fighting continued close to Izium.

-On 10 April, several US defense officials stated that Russian forces were massing in Izium in preparation for an offensive campaign between Izium and Dnipro.
+On 10 April, several US defence officials stated that Russian forces were massing in Izium in preparation for an offensive campaign between Izium and Dnipro.
 Russian forces had been reportedly redeploying forces from the Kyiv axis and the Sumy axis to Izium from 5 April.

 On 11 April, Russian forces launched an attack against Dovhenke and Dmytrivka, which was repelled by Ukrainian forces.

 On 18 April, Ukraine claimed the recapture of a "number of settlements" in or near the Izium area.
 Russian forces in the city were beginning mass deportations of city residents towards the territory of the Russian Federation.

-Following the start of a new Russian offensive mid-April 2022, Russian troops had some success through localized advances south and southwest of Izium on 20 April.
-As of 26 April, Russian forces continued to make slow progress south of Izium, while the following day, the Russian military captured Zavody west of Izium, as well as the outskirts of Velyka Komyshuvakha, 20 kilometers west of the city.
+Following the start of a new Russian offensive mid-April 2022, Russian troops had some success through localised advances south and southwest of Izium on 20 April.
+As of 26 April, Russian forces continued to make slow progress south of Izium, while the following day, the Russian military captured Zavody west of Izium, as well as the outskirts of Velyka Komyshuvakha, 20 kilometres west of the city.

 On 27 April 2022, Ukrainian publication Defense Express claimed that Valery Gerasimov the Chief of General Staff of the Russian Army arrived in Izium to personally command the Russian offensive in the region.
 According to the Ukrainian Independent Information Agency, Gerasimov was wounded on 1 May 2022 near Izium.
 Two US officials confirmed Gerasimov had been in the region but a Ukrainian official denied Ukraine was specifically targeting Gerasimov and said that when the command post was attacked, with 200 Russian soldiers being killed, Gerasimov had already set off to return to Russia.
-30 armored vehicles, including tanks, were also claimed to be destroyed.
+30 armoured vehicles, including tanks, were also claimed to be destroyed.
 Ukrainian officials claimed the attack killed Russian General Andrei Simonov.

 By 4 June, the Ukrainians claimed to have largely destroyed the 35th Combined Arms Army in heavy fighting south of Izium.
 According to CIT analyst Kyrylo Mykhailov, out of 1,500–2,000 infantrymen in its two brigades, only 100–200 were left.
 In the same report, however, he stated that the Russians had assembled 20 BTGs, of 400–600 troops each, south of the city for a possible offensive.